 When my youngest child started kindergarten, I started my first business doing medical billing from home.
 Which I sold a few years later...and went back to being a stay at home Mom.

 I’ve been making soap and bath products since 2002.
 I got serious about business in 2011.
 In addition to selling online, I do festivals and events in Louisiana, Mississippi, and Georgia.
 My average revenue is $2800 a month.

 Kiss My Crown Essentials ($14.4K/year)

-Warnisha Foster from Ocala, Florida, USA started Kiss My Crown Essentials about 1 year ago, a soap business.
+Warnisha Foster from Ocala, Florida, USA started Kiss My Crown Essentials over 1 year ago, a business.

 - Revenue: $1,200/ month

 My name Warnisha Foster I am the CEO of Kiss My Crown Essentials.
 I founded Kiss My Crown Essentials in March of 2020 and I started offering my products a few at a time to see how they would go over with the public.
 My first product was Strawberry Rose’ Champagne Soap.
 The idea for this soap came from looking at my life as a single mom of four I started to feel burned out.
 I needed something to make me feel feminine, Make me feel like a woman, Grown and sexy.
 This did the trick.